quicwg/base-drafts/draft-ietf-quic-transport.md

 signal, or they might be retransmissions of packets for which acknowledgments were lost.

-The draining period persists for three times the current Retransmission Timeout (RTO) interval as defined in {{QUIC-RECOVERY}}.
-During this period, new packets can be acknowledged, but no new application data can be sent on the connection.
+The draining period exists to ensure that delayed or reordered packets are properly discarded.
+This state SHOULD persist for three times the current Retransmission Timeout (RTO) interval as defined in {{QUIC-RECOVERY}}.
+During this period no new application data can be sent on the connection.

 Different treatment is given to packets that are received while a connection is in the draining period depending on how the connection was closed.
 An endpoint that is in a draining period MUST NOT send packets unless they contain a CONNECTION_CLOSE or APPLICATION_CLOSE frame.

 Once the draining period has ended, an endpoint SHOULD discard per-connection state.
 This results in new packets on the connection being discarded.
 An endpoint MAY send a stateless reset in response to any further incoming packets.

+An endpoint MAY exit the draining period earlier if it can guarantee that its peer is also draining.
+Receiving a CONNECTION_CLOSE or APPLICATION_CLOSE frame is sufficient confirmation.
+However, disposing of connection state could result in delayed or reordered packets to be handled poorly.
+For endpoints that have some alternative means to ensure that that late arriving packets on the connection are discarded, such as closing the UDP port, an abbreviated draining period can allow for faster resource recovery.
+Servers that retain an open port for accepting new connections SHOULD NOT exit the draining period early.

 The draining period does not apply when a stateless reset ({{stateless-reset}}) is sent.